 This totally changed my perspective on being ‘black.’
 I often reflect on how my name in a translation means the Black Bond, the Black Unity.
 What a delicate irony that my name comes from this slave master!
 That’s literally MY family and a part of who I am!
 I feel like it increased my openness and actually changed my perspective because it was the TRUTH.
 Period.

 They have documents on Ancestry.com that connected me to family trees who knew my grandpa and of course I researched each person’s version of what my grandfather’s family’s story was along with what Ancestory.com pieced together for me.
 Ancestory.com was supported with documents from each census dating back so many hundreds of years, with marriage and divorce documents, birthday and death certificates, military documents and even have slave documents (I can’t recall exactly what they were named, as this was now 5 years ago.)
 It was so real.
 So dope.

-I think the culprit of that difference is POWER.
+I think the culprit of that difference is perceived power.
 In my so humble opinion, I don’t think a lot of us take the time to really rationalize our irrational behavior/thoughts/feelings, we want to be right more than we want the TRUTH to be right and we become foolish.

 I think we need more self-evaluation and less self-righteousness.
-We need an understanding that the only real thing is the feeling.
-Our feelings are the energies that flow through us.
-We are an expression of that energy.
 We need the truth to be evident.
 We need more positivity and influence.
 We need more love and more unity.
 We need consciousness AND contribution.